-Though he kept many details under wraps, Gardner did say his office already turned over documentation of the financial “irregularities” that prompted Blackmon’s termination to Mobile County District Attorney’s office so the matter can be investigated criminally.
+Though he kept many details under wraps, Gardner did say his office already turned over documentation of the financial “irregularities” that prompted Blackman’s termination to Mobile County District Attorney’s office so the matter can be investigated criminally.

 “As mayor of this city, I would assure you that when it comes to these matters concerning the integrity of the finances of this city that erode the confidence in our city and of our citizens — regardless of who may be involved — it will not be tolerated,” Gardner said.
 “Where it began and where it ends, all of those things will be determined during the course of this investigation.”

-According to the city of Prichard’s website, Blackmon was the “Chief of Staff” in Gardner’s administration, though the mayor exclusively identified him as his “administrative executive assistant” during a hastily assembled press conference Tuesday evening.
+According to the city of Prichard’s website, Blackman was the “Chief of Staff” in Gardner’s administration, though the mayor exclusively identified him as his “administrative executive assistant” during a hastily assembled press conference Tuesday evening.

 “I pledge to be transparent and honest in every dealing of the city,” he wrote.
 “We deserve a government that is representative of, and accountable to, each one of the citizens of Prichard.”

 Following the investigation, Gardner said the city stands ready to take “whatever course of action that’s necessary.”
-Given the nature of his position, Blackmon likely worked closely with the mayor and his other administrative staff members.
+Given the nature of his position, Blackman likely worked closely with the mayor and his other administrative staff members.